arakhia/Software-Engineering-via-Code/SOLID Principle/README.md

 }
 ```

-In the above example, you forced VisitorStudent to implement getStudentRequiredHours (which they don't need) and that breaks the Interface Segregation Principle, so to solve this you have to create another interface, check this
+In the above example, you forced VisitorStudent to implement getStudentRequiredHours (which is not used) and that breaks the Interface Segregation Principle, so to solve this you have to create another interface, check this code

 ### Solution
 ```